Condo Insurance

 A fire causes $330,000 in damage to building hallways.
 The HOA's master policy covers $300,000, leaving $30,000 unpaid.
 This is divided among 30 residents ($1,000 each).
 Loss assessment coverage pays your $1,000 share.

-Warning: Standard policies include only $1,000 in loss assessment coverage.
-Many HOAs have deductibles of $10,000-$50,000 that can be assessed to individual unit owners.
-We recommend at least $50,000 in loss assessment coverage.
+Note: Standard policies often include only $1,000 in loss assessment coverage, while many HOAs have deductibles of $10,000-$50,000 that can be assessed to individual unit owners.
+Higher limits are typically available — review your association's documents and ask a licensed insurance professional about options for your situation.

 Improvements and Betterments Coverage